- 2 chicken legs

 - Turkish grilled red paprika

-How nice it would have been if I had read this history of the town before I myself stayed in one of the dashing streets, so wonderfully exposed in the TV series Mordkommission Istanbul.
-Of course our author does not give a recipe for Pirinç pilavi nohutlu but you can find that in almost every Turkish cookbook.
-Without the chickpeas it was even served at the court of the Sultans, writes my friend Nevin Halici in From “Sini”to the tray (1999).
+The author does not give recipes for the combination of Pirinç pilavi nohutlu (with chickpeas) and Tavuklu pilav (with chicken) but those can be found in almost every Turkish cookbook.
+Without the chickpeas the dish was even served at the court of the Sultans, writes my Turkish friend Nevin Halici in one of her cookbooks: From ‘Sini’ to the tray (1999).

-- Put the chicken legs with the whole vegetables, pepper and salt in a wide pan.
-Add the boiling water, cover and cook for 45 minutes.
+- Place the chicken with the whole vegetables and salt and pepper in a large pan.
+Pour in the boiling water, cover; cook for three quarters of an hour.

-- Rinse the rice under warm water until the water is clear.
-Leave to stay in hot water for 5 minutes.
+- Rinse the rice in a sieve under a hot tap until the water runs clear.
+Let it stand in hot water for five minutes.
+Then drain.

 - Bring 250 ml of the chicken stock to the boil in a small pan.
-Scatter the rice into it.
-Cover as soon as the stock is boiling again and simmer about 15 minutes until all liquid is absorbed.
-Mix with chickpeas and butter.
+Sprinkle in the rice.
+As soon as the stock is boiling again, cover and simmer for about 15 minutes until all the moisture has been absorbed.
+Stir in chickpeas and butter.

-- Brown the legs under a glowing grill, put on top of the rice.
-Arrange the paprika all around, garnish with dill.
+- Brown the chicken legs under a hot grill, place on top of the rice.

-- Dessert: Turkish yoghurt with a dollop cherry jam.
+- Dessert: Turkish yogurt with a dollop of cherry jam and some liquid honey.